HenrikBengtsson/future/OVERVIEW.md

 Error in eval(expr, envir, enclos) : Whoops!
 ```

-To retrieve the error object without signalling an error, use:
+To retrieve the error object without signaling an error, use:
 ```r
 > v <- value(f, onError="return")
 > v